Cat Castration Price

 We advise that male cats are neutered from 12 weeks of age

 Please note that our prices are specific to the level and standard of care that we provide at Eastcott Vets, they cannot be used as a like-for-like comparison with other vets as our procedures will not be the same.
 The procedure detailed below is unique to Eastcott Vets.
 Not all vets will provide the same level of care.

 This procedure is for cats not neutered as part of our Early Neutering Scheme.
 Early Neutering Scheme information.

-- Your cat will receive pre op check after which she will be given a premed injection.
+- Your cat will receive pre op checks after which, he will be given a premed injection.
 This premed will help him to feel calm, reducing the amount of anaesthetic we need to use.
-It ensures a gentle recovery from the anaesthetic and contains morphine-based pain relief
+It ensures a gentle recovery from the anaesthetic and contains morphine-based pain relief.

-- Each patient has an intravenous canula placed (usually) in the vein in the front leg.
-This allows us direct access for drugs and fluid before, during and after surgery
+- Each patient has an intravenous cannula placed (usually) in the vein in the front leg.
+This allows us direct access for drugs and fluid, before, during, and after surgery.

 Anaesthesia & Surgery

 - The anaesthetic is administered in our quiet secluded induction room.
 Once the hair is clipped from the surgical area and the area is 'scrubbed up', patients are wheeled to our operating theatres.
 We have dedicated theatres with very high standards of sterility.
 Surgical scrubs, shoes, gloves, masks and hats are worn by all staff in theatres.
 Additionally, the surgeon wears a sterile gown and gloves